bioaerosol/sylva-etl/README.md

 [![Test Debian Package](https://github.com/bioaerosol/sylva-etl/actions/workflows/test-debian-package.yml/badge.svg)](https://github.com/bioaerosol/sylva-etl/actions/workflows/test-debian-package.yml)

+# Overview
+SYLVA ETL is a debian package that provides tools to perform the SYLVA data flow.
+There are two types of storages:

+1. Storage – Disk storage for fast access.
+Holds raw data files of last n days and raw data files that have been made accessible from archive upon request.

+2. Archive – Tape archive for long-term storage.
+Holds all raw data files.

+Three command are provided that will be called automtically but also can be used manually:
+1. ```sylva-store``` – Copies raw data files from incoming directory to storage.
+If configured, hooks will be called for each processed file.
+This mechanism provides the capability to do device type specific processing after a file has been put to storage.
+If a hook is configured the file will be put to hook’s STDIN.
+Calling the hook is a one-shot and output will be logged.

+2. ```sylva-archive``` – Archives files from storage to tape archive.

+3. ```sylva-clean``` – Clean storage by removing files that contain data older than n days (default: 60 days) if they have been put to archive sucessfully.

+For help please refer to ```COMMAND --help```, e.g. ```sylva-store --help```.

 # Installation
 ## MongoDB
 This package uses a MongoDB which access data is to be configured in /etc/sylva/sylva-config.yaml.